Kong/docs.konghq.com/app/konnect/service-catalog/integrations/swaggerhub.md

 2. Select **Add API Spec**.
 3. Choose SwaggerHub as the **Source**, then pick your spec and name it.

-Once uploaded, you can view the rendered spec on the API Specs tab in structured, YAML, or JSON format, and download it in that format.
+Once it's uploaded, you can view the rendered spec on the API Specs tab in structured (UI), YAML, or JSON format, and download it in either YAML or JSON format.

 ## Resources